 Advanced Video Processing and Compression

-In the last two decades, video has evolved from an analog, narrowly-used and expensive, both in terms of production and distribution, entertainment medium to a digital, uniquitous and relatively inexpensive commodity with a wide range of applications, from entertainment, through surveillance/security/military to healthcare/elderly-care/enviro-care.
-All this has been made possible by astonishing advances in digital processing algorithms and hardware, as well as visual capture and display devices.
-A palm-size HDTV camera, a 50GB BluRay disk and a 65-in flat panel display, common today, were unthinkable even a decade ago.
+In the last few decades, video has evolved from an analog, specialized and expensive, both in terms of production and distribution, entertainment medium to a digital, ubiquitous and relatively inexpensive commodity with a wide range of applications, from entertainment through surveillance to healthcare.
+All this has been made possible by astonishing advances in digital processing algorithms and computing hardware, as well as novel capture and display devices.
+A battery-powered, helmet-mounted GoPro video camera, 4K video streaming and a 100-in flat panel display, common today, were unthinkable even a decade ago.
 Does this mean that no more advances in the area of processing and compression of video data are needed?
 Not at all.
-The huge success of wireless services, including video, calls for new solutions in order to assure robust video delivery in mobile applications.
-The growing interest in 3-D capture, transmission and display technologies fueled by Hollywood’s involvement in 3-D film production calls for new computationally-efficient multi-view processing algorithms.
-There is also an increasing need for scalable delivery of video content to a range of devices, from smartphones, through netbooks and laptops, to desktop and HDTV screens in a cost- and bit-efficient manner.
-And there are ubiquitous surveillance cameras, each generating up to 2,592,000 frames per day, that nobody monitors.
+The huge success of wireless services calls for new solutions in order to assure robust video delivery to mobile phones.
+The growing interest in 3-D capture, transmission and display technologies calls for new computationally-efficient multi-view processing algorithms.
+There is also an increasing need for scalable delivery of video content to a range of devices, from smartphones, through netbooks and laptops, to desktop and 4K screens in a cost- and bit-efficient manner.
+And there are ubiquitous surveillance cameras, mostly unmonitored …

-Thus, the goal is to develop advanced video processing and compression algorithms to serve the needs of next-generation visual surveillance and communications systems.
+We focus on developing advanced video processing algorithms to serve the needs of next-generation visual surveillance and communications systems.
 We have primarily concentrated on automatic algorithms for the detection, localization and summarization of visual events in the field of view of a camera and on alternative video compression algorithms.
-Below are listed some of our ongoing and recent projects.
+Below are listed some of our recent projects.

 - Video Condensation by Ribbon Carving: A powerful method for optimal summarization of temporally-sparse dynamic events